Hear Dutch Here — Learn Dutch

 It's a 'Spijker.'

-The 'Daf' click to hear 2 was a Dutch car brand of the 1950s and 60s, later bought by Volvo (the Volvo 343 would have been the Daf 77) - van Doorne's AutomobielFabriek click to hear 2.
+The 'Daf' click to hear 2 was a Dutch car brand of the 1950s and 60s with an early CVT automatic transmission.
+Daf was later bought by Volvo (the Volvo 343 would have been the Daf 77) - van Doorne's AutomobielFabriek click to hear 2.

 The 'Spijker' click to hear (also written as 'Spyker') was a Dutch car of the early days of the automobile ('spijker' is a carpentry nail.).